 We use personal data for the management and performance of your contract of employment.
 The following are the main ways that personal data may be used

-- Processing in relation to salary, benefits, expenses and allowances
+- Processing in relation to salary, benefits, expenses, allowances and deductions

 - For HR Approvals such as moving from temporary to permanent status